stolostron/rhacm-docs/manage_cluster/create_bare.md

 * Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster in the bare metal environment

-* Bare metal cloud connection; see [Creating a cloud connection for a bare metal environment](cloud_conn_bare.md) for more information
+* Bare metal provider connection; see [Creating a provider connection for a bare metal environment](cloud_conn_bare.md) for more information

 * Login credentials for your bare metal environment, which include user name, password, and Baseboard Management Controller Address